NMan1/Modern-Warfare-Warzone-Cheat/README.md

 # Modern-Warfare-Warzone-Cheat
 #### A shit cheat for modern warfare (the warzone) game mode.
 Threw it together in a day and put 0 effort into it so expect shit code.
 Nonetheless it works

+### Creaing a thread in the dll is not safe
+ - Remove that and add the code relying on that thread (the key loop) into one of the hooked functions

  <img src="https://i.imgur.com/mGR2X3D.png"/>

 - Top right a small gay menu